 If this is the case, and you found yourself wondering these things, you simply aren’t doing it right.
 Like the average educational conference where a few nuggets of valuable strategies or the next big app will be absorbed through passive listening, this conference requires participation: and that doesn’t mean conversing with the teacher friend you came with!
 You must take off your teacher hat.
 Forget your teacher goggles.
 Stop the silent drone of standards, content, and trying to find a way to relate to the sessions.

-Now listen.
 Interact with these professionals genuinely.
 Ask questions about what they do.
 Share what you do when asked, and don’t be too eager to force a connection.
 Be present in the moment, and stop planning for tomorrow.
 The conference is about tomorrow!
 Through genuine engagement with professionals that are defining the jobs of the future you are doing exactly what you need to do to make this conference a meaningful experience.

 To share my first year experience, Erik Reagan Co-Founder and CEO of Focus Lab, LLC, and I shared a brief conversation in the atrium area of the Coastal Georgia Center (venue for 2015).
 It was not content related.
 It was a simple genuine introduction, followed by light hearted conversation that led to further connecting on Twitter (which is a whole other topic of discussion on the power of a virtual PLN!).
 This sustained relationship led to the sponsorship of my school’s first ever STEM Film Festival in May of 2015, and a promise of a 2016 sponsorship.